Fixing my Yamaha Electone ME-50: An FM Synthesizer Home Organ from 1986

 Home organs

-The famous pipe organ is among the oldest of instruments, but most people wouldn’t want one in their house, due to having all the pipes take up room and needing to run the bellows and wahtnot.
+The famous pipe organ is among the oldest of instruments, but most people wouldn’t want one in their house, due to having all the pipes take up room and needing to run the bellows and whatnot.
 This changed in the 20th century, mostly because of electric organs like the Hammond organ; now, the “King of Instruments” could compete with the most popular home keyboard instrument, the piano.
 The “spinet” style of organ was developed with smaller keyboards (called “manuals” on an organ) and a shortened pedalboard; this Electone ME-50 is a pretty late example, as home organ models started to rapidly dry up on this side of the ocean in the 80’s and 90’s.
-Yamaha’s newest models, like the still-sold Electone STAGEA family, aren’t sold outside of Asia.
+Yamaha’s newest models, like the still-sold Electone STAGEA family, aren’t sold in the US or Canada anymore.

 The Electone ME-50, unlike most home organs, doesn’t try to look like a vintage piece of furniture with wood; it is unapologetically plastic, and unapologetically a product of the 1980’s.
 Like most later home organs in the IC era, it boasts a whole number of autoplaying features, including a sophisticated rhythm generator, automatic chord playing, and auto bass; all so thoroughly promoted that none of the saved registrations even let you use the single octave worth of pedals to play bass without customizing.